 2.1 Application

-(1) This section applies to all licensees.
+(1) This section ap plies to all licensees.

-2.2 Governance responsibilities
+2.2 Governance res ponsibilities

-- (1) The licensee must ensure that at least two individuals with the responsibility of directing the business are resident in the Bailiwick.
+(1) The licensee must ensure that at least two individuals with the responsibility of directing the business are resident in the Bailiwick.

-- (2) The board and senior management, of a licensee, must take all reasonable steps to ensure that all employees of the licensee act so as to avoid material damage either to -
+(2) senior management, of a licensee, must take all reasonable steps to employees of the licensee act so as to avoid material damage either to

-- (a) potential and current customers;
+(a) potential and current customers;

-- (b) the licensee's reputation;
+(b) the licensee's reputation;

-- (c) the licensee's financial position; and
+(c) the licensee's financial position; and

-- (d) the reputation of the Bailiwick as an international finance centre.
+(d) the reputation of the Bailiwick as an international finance centre.

-- (3) The board of a licensee
+(3) The board of a licensee -

-- (a) must ensure that the licensee
+(a) must ensure that the licensee -

-- has in place effective and appropriate policies, procedures, and controls to ensure compliance with all applicable legislation, rules, codes, and guidance;
+(i) - effective and appropriate policies, procedures, and controls to ensure with all applicable legislation, rules, codes, and guidance;